mccaffertyt/shadowdark-murder-in-riverbend/README.md

 The Island of Adventure is a place for adventure based on my own D&D campaign centered around the D&D module series B - The search for adventure.

+It is a PF2e adventure with no levels set for the NPCs, so the DM can determine as they see fit what challenge they want to set the party.
+There is a DnD5e version also available.

 I found the initial hex size too small for my liking so I expanded it to give a 3 mile per hex map

-The text and maps have been produced by Tom McCafferty using Paint Dot Net and the portrait and tokens

-It is a PF2e adventure with no levels set for the NPCs, so the DM can determine as they see fit what challenge they want to set the party.

-The adventure portraits, tokens, text and maps have been produced by Tom McCafferty using Paint Dot Net, Dungeondraft and Unreal Engine,  DR free snapshots which allow commercial use of content created with them.
+The adventure portraits, tokens, text and maps have been produced by Tom McCafferty using Paint Dot Net, Dungeondraft, Unreal Engine and DR free snapshots which allow commercial use of content created with them.
+Some Roll tables have been provided by http://dndspeak.com

 This module contains...